Node.js Buffer Operations: Views, Copies, and Memory Ownership

 const buf = Buffer.from("hello");

-The raw byte store underneath these objects is an ArrayBuffer.
-Buffer, Uint8Array, Int32Array, and the other typed-array classes are different views over that memory.
-A Buffer reads it as individual bytes.
-An Int32Array groups those bytes into 4-byte chunks and reads them as 32-bit numbers.
-That interop cuts both ways: overlapping views can corrupt fields without throwing.
+Underneath all of these objects lies a raw byte store called an ArrayBuffer.
+Think of Buffer, Uint8Array, Int32Array, and all the other typed array classes as just different views looking at that exact same memory.
+A Buffer reads the data byte by byte.
+An Int32Array clumps those bytes into 4-byte groups to read them as 32-bit numbers.
+This flexibility goes both ways, and if your views overlap, you can easily corrupt your data without triggering a single error.

 Figure 2.2 - Typed-array and Buffer views are ranges over the same byte store; when ranges overlap, a write through one view changes what the other reads.